How to Stay Healthy During the Covid 19 Pandemic

 Regular physical activity supports your immune system and your mental health (more on that in a minute).
 It’s also a big part of protecting your health from long-term, chronic issues like heart disease and high blood pressure.

 If you’re not sure where to start with an at-home workout, think about what it is you would like to improve.
 Do you want stronger arms?
 Better flexibility?
 More aerobic capacity?
 From there, you can find a workout plan that works for you.
 Aim for 15 to 30 minutes a day of moderate exercise and build from there.
-Check out YouTube and Instagram for free at-home yoga classes, circuit workouts, and bodyweight strength-training to keep your routine varied and interesting.
+Check out YouTube and Instagram for free at-home yoga classes, circuit workouts, and bodyweight strength training to keep your routine varied and interesting.

 Don’t Ignore Your Mental Health

 Mental stress can put your body in physical distress, as anxiety takes a big toll on the body.
 Make sure you’re getting enough sleep and taking care of your mental health.
 “Immune system activation alters sleep, and sleep in turn affects the innate and adaptive arm of our body’s defense system,” says the National Institute of Health.
-Many of us are juggling working from home, caring for family and many other parts of life, but getting a good night’s sleep – that’s seven to eight hours for adults should be a priority.
+Many of us are juggling working from home, caring for family, and many other parts of life, but getting a good night’s sleep – that’s seven to eight hours for adults should be a priority.

 There’s also evidence to support the idea that meditation can improve your immune system.
 Meditation can not only improve your sleep, but it can also help you manage stress and anxiety.
 Take 10 minutes out of your day to do some deep breathing, relax, and calm down your nervous system.
 Your body will thank you!